UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

-Note that this is a shift away from the recommendation published in Daniel Zeman (2017): [Core Arguments in Universal Dependencies](http://www.aclweb.org/anthology/W17-6532), Proceedings of the Fourth International Conference on Dependency Linguistics (Depling 2017), pp. 287–296, Pisa, Italy.
+Note that this is a shift away from the recommendation published in Daniel Zeman (2017): [Core Arguments in Universal Dependencies](http://www.aclweb.org/anthology/W17-6532), in Proceedings of the Fourth International Conference on Dependency Linguistics (Depling 2017), pp. 287–296, Pisa, Italy.